The history of the Ford Transit

 Although the Taunus may now be largely forgotten, it was well loved by European drivers at the time who were not used to owning a vehicle with such impressive storage space, and the van – made in Cologne – had an important role to play in the development of the Transit we all know and love today.

-Initially built in Berkshire, demand for the Mark I Transit soon outstripped supply capacity at the factory, so UK assembly was moved to Southampton, where it would remain right up until 2013.
+Although the old Ford Transit appeared very American, the vehicle was initially built in Berkshire.
+However, demand for the Mark I Transit soon outstripped supply capacity at the factory, so UK assembly was moved to Southampton, where it would remain right up until 2013.

 The Mark II Transit was launched in 1978, boasting both significant cosmetic and engineering improvements.
 Providing greater comfort and reliability than its predecessor ensured that the future of the Transit – and its popularity among all kinds of customers – would be safe for many decades to come.

-It was a mark of the Transit’s consistent appeal that it was not massively overhauled for more than 20 years; even when the ‘second generation’ of the van finally arrived in the mid-‘80s, all the qualities which made it a big seller to begin with – durability, versatility, longevity and great value for money – were still central to this most loved of commercial vehicles.
+It was a mark of the Transit’s consistent appeal that it was not massively overhauled for more than 20 years; even when the ‘second generation’ of the van finally arrived in the mid-‘80s, all the qualities which made it a big seller to begin with – durability, versatility, longevity and great value for money – were still central to this most loved of commercial vehicles, with changes to the suspension improving the overall handling of the vehicle.

 The second generation was when the exterior of the Transit was modified to look much more like the standard version we tend to see on the roads today.
 The most significant of alterations to its appearance came with the introduction of a new bodyshell which changed the slope of the bonnet so that it was at roughly the same angle as the windscreen (as can be seen in the model pictured above).